Home Calendar Departments Directory Gallery Documents History

 Reporting to the New York State Legislature, Verplank Colvin described results of his Adirondack Survey by stating:

 The vast Adirondack region contains the only great State forests now remaining as a public domain within New York.
 At the close of the American Revolution, the Crown lands of Great Britain, confiscated by the provisional government, became the property of the state.
-The Indian frontier warfare had made this region a dark and bloody ground. … When peace returned to an exhausted land, the fair rich pains of the west began to open before the settler, and the wilds which descended to the valley of the Mohawk and guarded the future pathway westward, were for the time forgotten.
+The Indian frontier warfare had made this region a dark and bloody ground. … When peace returned to an exhausted land, the fair rich plains of the west began to open before the settler, and the wilds which descended to the valley of the Mohawk and guarded the future pathway westward, were for the time forgotten.

 To reconcile survey inconsistencies and ambiguities, including the northern boundary of Fulton County and Caroga with multiple different northeast corners, Colvin retraced the old 18th century surveys.
 He confirmed: